johanfrank/wp-batch-import-postmeta/README.md

 Export and import your Wordpress posts of any type to a handy CSV file, with your own post meta fields definitions.

-Setup your plugin by defining what post types, post statuses and post meta keys:
+Setup your plugin by defining what post types, post statuses and post meta keys to use:

     $BatchConvert = new pjnorberg\BatchConvert(array(
         'post_status' => array(